stom66/blender-dcltk-scene-slicer/README.md

     * Choose your collection in the dropdown
     * Configure output path (see below)
     * Configure grid size (see below)
+    * Click the "Preview" button and check the grid layout
     * Click the "Slice and Export" button
+    * The glTF and tileset.json files will be exported
+    * You can cancel the Slice by pressing escape
+    * You can delete the `_sliced` collection that is created after verifying the scene was properly sliced

+### Tips

+* You can press `Esc` to cancel the Slice
+* Ensure objects are in positive positions on all axis, eg above the ground (Z+), as well as X+ and Y+, relative to the world origin
+* Avoid excessively high poly-counts - tile creation can take several seconds per-tile in excessively complicated scenes, resulting in extended slicing times.
+* Avoid having vertexs at the intersections of tiles as this can cause problems with the booleans.
+Eg, don't have the floor at 0 as this will intersect/align with the bottom of the grid.
+Raise it slightly to avoid problems.
+If you're getting weird artefacts and janky meshes when slicing, it's most likely due to a bad mesh or vertexs aligning perfectly with the edge of a tile.

 ### Settings:

 The following options are available in the Scene Slicer panel:

-#### Export collection
+* **Export collection**

     * Choose the collection of objects you wish to export
     * Click the refresh symbol if your collection is not in the dropdown
     * All objects within the collection will be exported - visbility is ignored

-#### Output path
+* **Output folder**
     * Blender uses `//` for relative paths
     * Use `//tiles` to output to a folder named `tiles` in current file location

-#### Grid size
+    * The glTF files and the `tileset.json` file describing the tileset will be exported here

+* **Grid size**

     * Suggest using 1/4 parcel size or smaller for good results
     * Grid size must be less than 1/2 your total parcel size
     * Smaller grid sizes will take longer to process as they contain more tiles
-* Larger grid sizes will result in the tile being unloaded closer to the player
+    * Larger grid sizes will result in the tiles being unloaded closer to the player
     * Consider having a larger vertical axis
+    * Click the "Preview" button to visualise the slicing grid

 ### Advanced settings

 Some additonal options are available in the "Advanced Settings" panel.

-* **Bool solver method**: Choose between Exact or Fast - Exact has better results but slower performance.
+* **Bool solver method**:
+Choose between Exact or Fast - Exact has better results but slower performance.

+* **Ignore '_collider' meshes**:
-* **Colliders: skip export** - If enabled, ignore any meshes with `_collider` in the name.
+If enabled, ignore any meshes with `_collider` in the name.

-* **JSON minify**: Significantly reduces JSON export file size - disable for dev; enable for production.
+* **JSON minify**:
+Significantly reduces JSON export file size - disable for dev; enable for production.

+* **glTF**:
+    * **Draco compression**:
-* **glTF: draco compression** - Toggle the use of Draco compression on glTF exports.
+    Toggle the use of Draco compression on glTF exports.
 Note that most 3D viewers do not support Draco.
 Disable for dev; enable for production.

+    * **Export format**:
-* **glTF: export format** - Choose between GLB or GLTF Separate.
+    Choose between GLB or GLTF Separate.
 Recommend GLTF as it supports externalised textures.

+    * **Filename prefix**:
-* **glTF: filename prefix** - Specify naming convention for output files.
+    Specify naming convention for output files.

-* **glTF: tile origin** - Set export origin position to use tile min position, tile center, or tile max position.
+    * **Swizzle XY**:
+    Export to Y+ up - this applies to both the glTF files and the `tileset.json`.
+Recommend enabled at all times, unless you know what you're doing.

+    * **Tile origin**:
+    Set the origin position for exported tiles, can be min, center, or max.
+Recommend using "Center".

 How does it work